Acquisition Brief · Exact-Match .com Domain

 Sources

-2. Taqtics, “Law Firm PPC: What $181 Per Click Actually Buys You,” 2026 — cited to note cost-per-signed-case estimates vary substantially by source. taqtics.com
+3. Taqtics, “Law Firm PPC: What $181 Per Click Actually Buys You,” 2026 — cited to note cost-per-signed-case estimates vary substantially by source. taqtics.com

 This brief is an offer to sell a domain name as a digital asset.
 It is not legal advice, not a marketing or lead-generation service, and not a solicitation of clients on behalf of any firm.
 Any firm acquiring this domain is solely responsible for ensuring its own advertising and use comply with the Georgia Rules of Professional Conduct and all applicable law.
 The valuation figures above are illustrative, built from the cited third-party ranges and labeled assumptions; they are not projections, and the seller makes no representation as to ranking, traffic, lead volume, or financial outcome.
-Prepared June 2026.
+Prepared June 2026 · Revised July 2026.